WBIN (AM): History

 On March 20, 2006, WGST's moniker became "Atlanta.
 Talk.
 Radio."
 On November 21, 2006, WGST announced that morning drive time host Tom Hughes had resigned, and that midday host Denny Schaffer, and afternoon drive talk host Kim Peterson (The Kimmer) and their staffs had been fired.
 On February 5, 2007, WGST announced that veteran Atlanta morning show hosts Randy Cook and Spiff Carner would be joining the station for a new live and local morning show.

 On September 27, 2007, the syndicated Glenn Beck Program returned to WGST in the 9 a.m. to noon slot.
 Beck was previously heard on WGST from 2001 to 2005.
 Beck took over Mike McConnell's weekday spot, though McConnell was still heard on weekends.

 On October 9, 2007, morning co-host Spiff Carner was fired by WGST, after 8 months on the air.
 Randy Cook remained on the newly named "The Morning Drive with Randy Cook."
 Spiff was later hired to co-host the "Spiff and Fred" show on WYAY.
 Clear Channel management did not renew Randy Cook's contract in July 2009.
-"The Morning Drive" was briefly hosted by comedian Mike Stiles from July 13 to July 24, 2009, before being replaced by syndicated shows.
+"The Morning Drive" was briefly hosted by comedian Mike Stiles from July 13 to 24, 2009, before being replaced by syndicated shows.

-From July 27, 2009 to November 12, 2010, the weekday lineup consisted of all syndicated programming: The Wall Street Journal This Morning and Michael Smerconish in mornings; Glenn Beck in late mornings; The Rush Limbaugh Show in middays; Dave Ramsey in afternoons; Mark Levin in evenings and Coast to Coast AM with George Noory overnights.
+From July 27, 2009, to November 12, 2010, the weekday lineup consisted of all syndicated programming: The Wall Street Journal This Morning and Michael Smerconish in mornings; Glenn Beck in late mornings; The Rush Limbaugh Show in middays; Dave Ramsey in afternoons; Mark Levin in evenings and Coast to Coast AM with George Noory overnights.
 Atlanta Braves broadcasts would be dropped by WGST at the end of the 2009 baseball season.

 On November 15, 2010, Atlanta radio personality Rob Johnson became the new morning host.
 On January 11, 2011, WGST said it would pick up The Savage Nation, a syndicated show from San Francisco hosted by Michael Savage.
 That was one day after it was cut by WSB in a schedule change.
 Beginning in early 2012, Atlanta local Dave Merlino joined Rob Johnson's morning show, re-billed as The Rob and Dave Show.
 The weekday lineup was The Rob & Dave Show at 6 a.m., Glenn Beck at 9 a.m., Rush Limbaugh at noon, a local version of The Rusty Humphries Show at 3 p.m., Mark Levin at 6 p.m., Michael Savage at 9 p.m., George Noory at midnight and The Wall Street Journal report at 5 a.m.